florians10/TechTest-ApplicationService/readme.md

 ### Notes

 - `Services.AdministratorOne.Abstractions` is a third-party library.
-- You may add new projects to the solution.
-- You may add appropriate nuget packages.
+- You may add new projects to the solution, and add appropriate nuget references.
 - You may change and add new types defined in `Services.Common.Model`.
 But, because this library is shared within the company, you'll need to justify your decision.
 - The exercise should take no-longer than two hours.
 Don't implement:
     - Simple validation (required, min-length etc).
     - Argument checking
     - Logging
 - Keep a simple log of your decisions etc.  See [log](log.md)
+- Commit often to demonstrate your thought process.
-- Commit often and push when you're ready.
-Please let Tembo know when you're complete
+- When you're ready, push and let Tembo know when you're done.